 Patients with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I).

-Current use of Paxlovid, ritonavir or other potent CYP3A inhibitors.
+Patients currently using Paxlovid, ritonavir, clarithromycin, erythromycin, or other potent CYP3A4 inhibitors are excluded from the high-dose corticosteroid comparison for COVID-19 (Randomisation part E).

 Cautions: